How to Access Treatment on the NHS

 Fertility treatment availability on the NHS

 Once your GP has completed your fertility investigations they will decide whether there is a need for further assessment, whether you should continue to try to conceive naturally or if you are eligible for treatment funded by the NHS.
 The NICE guidelines have recommendations on different treatment types.
 You could be eligible for 6 cycles of IUI (intrauterine insemination) or 3 cycles of IVF (in-vitro fertilisation) funded by the NHS.
-However, local CCGs (Clinical Commissioning Groups) decide what is funded in your area so it’s important that your GP prepares you for what is available to you.
+However, local ICBs (Integrated Care Boards, previously known as CCGs or Clinical Commissioning Groups) decide what is funded in your area so it’s important that your GP prepares you for what is available to you.

 Eligibility for NHS-funded fertility treatments

-In order to be referred for NHS-funded fertility treatment, an assessment must be made by your GP or fertility specialist which specifies certain criteria set out by the CCG.
+In order to be referred for NHS-funded fertility treatment, an assessment must be made by your GP or fertility specialist which specifies certain criteria set out by the ICB.
 The criteria may include:

 - Body Mass Index (BMI)